Missouri Emergency Medical Services Association

 Anyone can nominate but the winner selected by MEMSA President

 DEADLINE: The deadline for nominations is midnight on May 31 each year.
-Online nominations and supporting materials (limit of six) must be uploaded to the online nomination form on the MEMSA website and clearly titled for submission.
+Online nominations and supporting materials (limit of six) must be uploaded to the online nomination forms above.

 JUDGING: Winners are determined through a process identified by MEMSA Board of Directors and the Awards Chairperson and will be objectively scored in the following areas: